Share your thoughts, 1 month free Claude Pro on usSee more

 About

-We study timestamped speaker-attributed ASR for long-form, multi-party speech with overlap, where chunk-wise inference must preserve meeting-level speaker identity consistency while producing time-stamped, speaker-labeled transcripts.
-Previous Speech-LLM systems tend to prioritize either local diarization or global labeling, but often lack the ability to capture fine-grained temporal boundaries or robust cross-chunk identity linking.
-We propose G-STAR, an end-to-end system that couples a time-aware speaker-tracking module with a Speech-LLM transcription backbone.
+We study timestamped speaker-attributed automatic speech recognition (SA-ASR) for long-form, multi-party speech with overlap.
+In this setting, chunk-wise inference must preserve meeting-level speaker identity consistency while producing time-stamped, speaker-labeled transcripts.
+Prior Speech-LLM systems tend to prioritize either local diarization or global labeling, lacking the ability to jointly model fine-grained temporal boundaries and robust cross-chunk identity linking.
+We propose G-STAR, an end-to-end framework that couples a cache-conditioned speaker-tracking module with a Speech-LLM transcription backbone.
 The tracker provides structured speaker cues with temporal grounding, and the LLM generates attributed text conditioned on these cues.
-G-STAR supports both component-wise optimization and joint end-to-end training, enabling flexible learning under heterogeneous supervision and domain shift.
-Experiments analyze cue fusion, local versus long-context trade-offs and hierarchical objectives.
+G-STAR supports component-wise optimization and joint end-to-end training, enabling flexible learning under heterogeneous supervision and domain shift.
+Under chunk-wise decoding protocols, experiments on both oracle-segmented local evaluation and full-meeting global evaluation show strong speaker-attributed transcription performance.

 Jing Peng, Ziyi Chen, Haoyu Li, Yucheng Wang, Duo Ma, Mengtian Li, Yunfan Du, Dezhu Xu, Kai Yu, Shuai Wang• 2026